 Kyle Hill | Co-Founder & CEO HomeHero

 Kyle Hill has been an equity analyst.
-He’s designed and built Web sites.
+He’s designed and built websites.
 He even launched a mobile payments app.
 Now, his passion is health care… at home.
-His newest company provides non-medical care in the home and he’s telling anyone who’ll listen how well it works, and how they can build their own program—with technology and compassion–that brings the health care system into the home.
+His newest company provides nonmedical home care, and he’s telling anyone who will listen how well it works—and how to build their own similar program.

-Kyle Hill is co-founder and CEO of HomeHero, a non-medical home care provider that uses technology and compassion to draw the health system into the homes of those who need it the most.
-Under Kyle’s leadership, HomeHero has provided more than one million hours of care to thousands of families.
-The company also helps others launch, operate and grow their own non-medical home care programs.
+Hill is co-founder and CEO of HomeHero, which uses technology and compassion to draw the health system into the homes of those who need it most.
+Under Kyle’s leadership, HomeHero has provided more than a million hours of care to thousands of families.
+The company also helps others launch, operate and grow their own nonmedical home care programs.